 - feeling as though your rectum is full, even after having a bowel movement

 Constipation is among the most common gastrointestinal problems.
-According to a 2004 review in the American Journal of Gastroenterology, constipation affects between 12 to 19 percent of the population.
+According to a 2004 review in the American Journal of Gastroenterology, constipation affects between of the population.
 It has many causes.

 Read on to find out more about the connection between Parkinson’s disease and constipation.